scuzzydude/asimov/asimov.md

 "I make this promise, in a McConaughey administration, we'll never go to war over art!"

 Cut to election day, where McConaughey is reelected in a landslide.
 Standing next to him while he makes his victory speech is Bruce Willis and Joe Jonas.
-Just off to the side, like the Ben, Yoda and Anakin at the end of *Return of the Jedi*, is the ghost of Leonardo.
+Just off to the side, like Ben, Yoda and Anakin at the end of *Return of the Jedi*, is the ghost of Leonardo.

 In Paris, Samuel L. Jackson watches the victory speech with tears in his single eye.
 He lays down his arms.